 Work-related stress is a common reason for sick leave.
 Feeling exhausted from stress is normal, but burnout goes beyond typical stress reactions.
 Some symptoms resemble other mental health conditions, but there are key differences.

-Since the 70ties the term “Burnout” has cropped up.
-It came into existence as a word to describe the effects of severe stress and high ideals among people in the “helping professions,” such as doctors and social workers, who began to feel exhausted, listless and unable to cope.
+Since the 1970s, the term “burnout” has cropped up.
+It came into existence as a word to describe the effects of severe stress and high ideals among people in the “helping professions,” such as doctors and social workers, who began to feel exhausted, listless, and unable to cope.
 Today the word is used for anyone who is feeling like they are no longer able to put up with the physical and emotional demands placed on them by families and employers.

-The Diagnostic and Statistical Manual for Mental Health Disorders (DSM-5) put forth by the American Psychiatric Association and the International Classification of Diseases (ICD-10) published by the World Health Organization define the criteria for the mental health field.
-Only the ICD has burnout listed as a disorder and defines it as, “a state of vital exhaustion.”
+The Diagnostic and Statistical Manual for Mental Health Disorders (DSM-5) put forth by the American Psychiatric Association (APA) and the International Classification of Diseases (ICD-10) published by the World Health Organization define the criteria for the mental health field.
+Only the ICD has burnout listed as a disorder and defines it as “a state of vital exhaustion.”
 Experts have not agreed on a formal definition of burnout.
-They do not consider burnout a mental illness, but rather a form of chronic workplace stress.
-Pressure at work can make people feel exhausted, empty, burned out and unable to cope.
+They do not consider burnout a mental illness but rather a form of chronic workplace stress.
+Pressure at work can make people feel exhausted, empty, burned out, and unable to cope.
 Such stress can cause physical and mental symptoms.

 Symptoms of Burnout Syndrome